SchweizerischeBundesbahnen/scion-toolkit/docs/site/tools/sashbox.md

 #### Configuration:

   - **size**\
-    Specifies the sash size, either as fixed size with an explicit unit, or as a unitless proportion to distibute remaining space.
+    Specifies the sash size, either as fixed size with an explicit unit, or as a unitless proportion to distribute remaining space.
 A proportional sash has the ability to grow or shrink if necessary, and must be `>= 1`.
 If not set, remaining space is distributed equally.

   - **minSize**\
     Specifies the minimal sash size in pixel or percent.
 The min-size prevents the user from shrinking the sash below this minimal size.
 If the unit is omitted, the value is interpreted as a pixel value.